All Episodes

 It's impossible.

-It's a news story, and it happened to feature an outfit I've never heard of.
+And it happened to feature an outfit I've never heard of.

 They mentioned Carbonite, which is our sponsor.

-But I think they do this, they find who it is that's sponsoring this program and to go out and try to find competitors and build them up.
+They find who it is that's sponsoring this program and they go out and try to find competitors and build them up.

-And that's how I know that carbonite is kicking butt.
+And that's how I know that Carbonite is kicking butt.

-Well, we knew this because they advertise on this program anyway, but they're they really have started a trend here.
+Well, we knew this because they advertise on this program anyway, but they really have started a trend here.

 They now have the competitor.

-It's not the other guys, I don't even remember the name of them.
+I don't even remember the name of them.

 I never heard of them until this story.

-Carbonite's the big guy here, and they're getting ready as we turn the calendar year to 2009, they're going to offer their service for uh for Macintosh.
+And they're getting ready as we turn the calendar year to 2009.

 And it's automatic.